Custom Punchouts: Screws & Dials

 To create a dial, begin by downloading the printing template of the desired slug size.

-The ideal hole size for the new rivets is 0.31".
+The ideal hole size for the new screws is 0.31".
 This provides a snug fit that allows the layers of chipboard to spin, but not so freely as they will slip out of place.

 Here is an example of a dial that fits on a medium slug.